Get healthy, Carson City: Kick the tobacco addiction on Kick Butts Day

-While there have been many years of decreasing cigarette use among young people, there’s great concern with other tobacco products such as e-cigarettes.
+While there have been many years of decreasing cigarette use among young people, there is great concern with other tobacco products such as e-cigarettes.
 The U.S. Surgeon General recently said e-cigarette use is an epidemic.
-According to the most recent Nevada Youth Risk Behavior Survey, almost one in six of our middle school students in Carson and Douglas admit to trying e-cigarettes.
-In our high schools, one in two teens has tried a form of e-cigarette and one in five use e-cigarettes regularly.
+According to the most recent Nevada Youth Risk Behavior Survey, almost 1 in 6 of our middle school students in Carson and Douglas admit to trying e-cigarettes.
+In our high schools, 1 in 2 teens has tried a form of e-cigarette and 1 in 5 uses e-cigarettes regularly.
 This electronic usage is a large concern because these rates reverse the progress we have made and show we have a new generation of nicotine users.

 Tobacco companies’ market candy or fruit flavored e-cigarettes and cigars to our children.
 Studies show that flavors play a major role in youth use of tobacco.
 These sweet products have increased the popularity of e-cigarettes and cigars among youth.
-Many recent studies show e-cigarettes are harmful and the vapor from the e-cigarettes contains not only water vapor and nicotine but metal, particles, and cancer-causing chemicals.
+Many recent studies show that e-cigarettes are harmful and that the vapor from the e-cigarettes contains not only water vapor and nicotine but metal, particles and cancer-causing chemicals.

-For information about services and programs available to you through Carson City Health and Human Services, please visit our website at gethealthycarsoncity.org, follow us on Facebook at http://www.facebook.com/cchhs, or call us at 775-887-2190.
-You can also find us at 900 E. Long St. in Carson City.
+For information about services and programs available to you through Carson City Health and Human Services, check out our website at http://www.gethealthycarsoncity.org, follow us on Twitter at @CCHealthEd, “like” us on Facebook at http://www.facebook.com/cchhs, follow us on Instagram at @gethealthycarsoncity, call us at 775-887-2190 or visit us at 900 E. Long St. in Carson City.